pymupdf/PyMuPDF/docs/the-basics.rst

 Detecting if a page is black and white
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A simple check to determine if a page is black and white or has color can be done by checking for whether a page is monochrome.
+A simple check to determine if a page is pure black and white ("monochrome").
+Non-monochrome means that the page has multiple gray levels or colors.

 This can be done by using the :meth:`Page.get_pixmap` method to get a pixmap of the page and then checking the `is_monochrome` attribute of the pixmap.
 We need to ensure that there is no anti-aliasing applied to the pixmap, so we set the anti-aliasing level to 0 using :meth:`Tools.set_aa_level`.